friemen/zackzack/README.md

 `lein do clean, jar` or execute `./produce.sh`.

 You'll find the JS build results in resources/public.
-Use the index.html to start the frontend.
+Use the index.html to start the frontend without the backend.
+If the backend is started you can use http://localhost:8080/index.html.

 ### To use cljsbuild auto and develop without REPL connection

 `lein with-profile auto do, cljsbuild auto` or execute `./auto.sh`.

 You'll find the JS build results in resources/public.
-Use the testindex.html to start the frontend.
+Use the testindex.html to start the frontend without the backend.
+If the backend is started you can use http://localhost:8080/testindex.html.

 ## License